istavrinides/AzureChallenge/README.md

 Creating a Challenge requires the following information:
 - **Name**
 - **Description**
+- **Azure Service Category**: Used for grouping/filtering.

 In the challenge screen, you have the following capabilities:
+- Description of the challenge
 - Navigate to the challenge parameters screen
 - Edit the challenge (more below)
 - Copy the challenge: creates an exact copy of the challenge (preferably with a diffent name).
 The result is a Private, Unlocked challenge
 - Locked status shows that at least one user has started the Challenge
 - Delete: deletes the challenge (if not locked/started by someone)
+- Export the challenge as a .zip file
+- Challenge Analytics

 Once created, you will need to **edit** the challenge.
 In the edit page, you will have the following options:
 - Change the challenge to Public or Private.
 Public challenges are visible to any use in the Challenge list page, Private challenges require the creator of the challenge to provide a unique code to the participants.
 This is useful if we want to limit participation in a challenge.